Why is it important to be yourself?

 I don’t know about you.
 But I find it’s much harder to be someone else.
 It doesn’t feel natural and it’s effortful.
 Previously, I tried to write animation blog posts.
 I felt miserable because I was required to be technical and write something I wasn’t interested in.
-Even though until today, these posts are still the most visited posts on this blog, I would rather not write them anymore.
-I prefer to share insights about humans than writing technical “how to” post.
+I prefer to share insights about humans than writing technical “how-to” posts.

 I know this blog is not going to attract everyone.
 Not everyone will value my message and my conversational writing style, but that’s okay.
 I would rather be myself and attract the right audience than be someone I’m not and attract the wrong audience who I’m not motivated to help.